Key Points

 As the acronym suggests, by focusing on a specific problem and using a focused problem-solving approach, you will get better results and improvements.

-As the CFO of a well known corporation was fond of saying, “The best ideas come from our people.”
-Understanding and applying FOCUS PDCA will give you the opportunity to engage a wide range of business employees and foster a culture of continuous improvement.
+As the CFO of a well-known corporation was fond of saying, “The best ideas come from our people.”
+Understanding and applying FOCUS PDCA will allow you to engage a wide range of business employees and foster a culture of continuous improvement.

 The use of FOCUS PDCA forces you to gain greater insight and understanding of your process.
 Knowing what to do — and how to do it better — will make your organization better able to satisfy your customers.